amapic/snake_challenge/README.md

 ### Repository Structure

-We have created a sample submission repository which you can use as reference.
-You can find it [here](https://gitlab.aicrowd.com/aicrowd-bot/snakes_challenge_sample_submission)
+We have created this sample submission repository which you can use as reference.

 #### aicrowd.json
 Each repository should have a aicrowd.json file with the following fields: